jeff-dillon/airbnb-project/README.md

 1. Clone this repo.
 2. Create a virtual environment and install the packages listed in the requirements.txt file.
-3. ...
+3. Open the `src/01_discover.ipynb` file to view the raw data.

 ## Capstone Project Criteria

-1. README file provides information about the project and how to use the code.
+1. This README file provides information about the project and how to use the code.
-2. ...
+2. `data/README.md` provides data dictionary for the data used in the project.
-3. ...
+3. `src/01_discover.ipynb` is a jupyter notebook using pandas to understand the raw data files.

 ## Project Layout

-- README.md: general information about the project
+- `README.md`: general information about the project
-- data/raw: raw data files
+- `data/raw`: raw data files
-- data/clean: cleaned data files
+- `data/clean`: cleaned data files
-- data/README.md: data dictionary
+- `data/README.md`: data dictionary
-- src/: jupyter notebooks and python scripts
+- `src/01_discover.ipynb`: jupyter notebook for data discovery